very-good-science/data-hazards/site/hazards/reinforces-biases.md

 Reinforces unfair treatment of individuals and groups.
 This may be due to for example input data, algorithm or software design choices, or society at large.

-__Note:__ this is a hazard in it's own right, even if it isn't then used to harm people directly, due to e.g. reinforcing stereotypes.
+__Note:__ this is a Hazard in it's own right, even if it isn't then used to harm people directly, due to e.g. reinforcing stereotypes.

 ## Examples